perevalovds/ofxFFmpegUtils/README.md

 # Credits

-Originally addon is forked from armadillu/ofxFFmpegUtils.
+Addon is forked from armadillu/ofxFFmpegUtils and modyfied for my needs (Denis Perevalov).